srinivasch09/Simply-Simple-Notes-Python/README.md

 # Simply Simple Notes

 This is a simple application that stores notes in a SQLite file.
-This project is meant to be used as a demo to display some of the Gitlab's [Secure](https://about.gitlab.com/stages-devops-lifecycle/secure/) and [Defend](https://about.gitlab.com/stages-devops-lifecycle/defend/) features.
+This project is meant to be used as a demo to display some of the Gitlab's [Secure](https://about.gitlab.com/stages-devops-lifecycle/secure/) features.

-To get started on giving a demo see the [Running a Secure Demo](./docs/running_demo_secure_stage.md) section as well as the [Running a Defend Demo](./docs/running_demo_defend_stage.md) section, depending on what you wanna showcase.
+To get started on giving a demo see the [Running a Secure Demo](./docs/running_demo_secure_stage.md) section.
 If you want to create Vulnerabilities to showcase, checkout the [Creating Vulnerabilities](./docs/creating_vulnerabilities.md) Documentation.

 In order to setup this project in your own space, checkout the [Usage Guide](./docs/usage_guide.md).

 The application can be accessed in production by visting [http://notes.tanuki.host/](http://notes.tanuki.host/).

-More to come.

 ## Requirements